-“Make people eat with their eyes first, then their nose and last with their palette,” says Manjit Gujral, the patriarch of Sydney’s famous Manjit’s Wharf.
-Manjit imparts this wisdom surrounded by beautifully perfumed basmati rice, turmeric yellow dhal, pani puri and naan are spread across the table.
+“Make people eat with their eyes first, then their nose and with their palette last,” says Manjit Gujral, the patriarch of Sydney’s famous Manjit’s Wharf.
+He imparts this wisdom surrounded by beautifully perfumed basmati rice, turmeric yellow dhal, pani puri and giant naan spread across the table.

 Born in India, a younger Manjit dreamed of a corporate career.
 After graduating university, he sharpened his teeth in marketing before making a name for himself at New Star in 1983.